-Requirements for providing Specialist Disability Accommodation (SDA) and the obligations imposed on registered providers are set out in legislation and a number of NDIA documents.
+Requirements for providing Specialist Disability Accommodation (SDA) and the obligations of registered providers are set out in legislation and a number of NDIA documents.

 The legislation includes: